 The association is among the nation's largest donors, putting countless dollars into the coffers of the ALP and Coalition parties over the past years.
 It has actually revealed a disproportionate interest in Senator Xenophon's home state of South Australia.

-Australian Electoral Commission records show that in financial year 2013-2014, when the last election was held, the AHA South Australian branch spent nearly $140,000 on the significant parties, almost precisely exact same amount as its comparable in pokie-friendly NSW which has more than four times the population.
+Australian Electoral Commission records show that in financial year 2013-2014, when the last election was held, the AHA South Australian branch spent nearly $140,000 on the significant parties, almost precisely exact same amount as its comparable in pokie-friendly NSW which has more than four times the population visited.
 The South Australian branch of the AHA contributed practically $750,000 to the significant parties between 2006 and 2015.

 Senator Xenophon stated he was happy the gaming lobby would provide an increase to marketing and media in his home state.

 The AHA sometimes earmarks its contributions for certain candidates.
-In 2015 Fairfax Media revealed how the association gave tens of countless dollars to the regional fundraising body that supported Tony Abbott frontbencher Kevin Andrews as he managed development of the Coalition's gambling policy ahead of the 2013 elections.
+In 2015 Fairfax Media revealed how the association gave tens of countless dollars to the regional fundraising body that supported Tony Abbott frontbencher Kevin Andrews as he managed development of the Coalition's gambling policy ahead of the 2013 election.

 In 2012 the Gillard federal government introduced changes opposed by the market, including a trial of obligatory pre-commitment innovation in the ACT a diminished version of policy required by independent Tasmanian MP Andrew Wilkie in return for his assistance in the then hung Parliament.